Q. When can districts vote on a bond levy?

 Q. Can school board members engage in advocacy activities?

 A. Yes.
 They can engage in advocacy activities at any time as long as no public funds are involved.

 School boards can pass resolutions in support of or in opposition to measures.
 The action can be reported in board minutes and board reports, but no public funds should be used for any further publication of the action.

 Q. Can district employees engage in advocacy activities?

 A. Yes, as long as these activities take place outside of work hours and do not involve use of public resources.

 Q. Can the campaign committee hold meetings in district buildings?

-A. Yes, if the campaign committee is treated like other community groups that use the same district facility.
+A. Yes, if the campaign committee is treated like other community groups that request use of the same district facility.
 Districts should check and follow board policies for facility use.

-Q. Can the advocacy committee use a district copy machine or make phone calls from the district?
+Q. Can the advocacy committee use a district copy machine or make phone calls using district phones?